abhyaasa/Svadhyaya/dev-notes.md

 ## Tools

-### Python tools

-Python 2.6+ (maybe earlier) is needed to run **tools/*.py** scripts.
-Use `-h` argument for usage information. `cdeck.py --format_help` provides documentation on deck and compact deck file formats.

-### Gulp

 Run `gulp help` for annotated list of gulp project management tasks.

-'gulp index' generates ./www/index.html from ./index.html, so edit only the latter.
+`gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
 This avoids superfluous version control changes, as script injection order is unpredictable.

+Python and bash scripts are in the `tools` directory.

+### Bash scripts

+- Run `psclean.sh` to remove stray processes that may be created by ionic development.
+If the message "An uncaught exception occurred and has been reported to Ionic" is seen, try running this script and confirm with the `ps` output that there are no stray processes.
+Kill them manually if need be.
+- Run `resources.sh` after icon or splash screen images in resources directory are changed.
+- `term.sh` is used by `gulp itest`.

+### Python scripts

+Python 2.6+ (maybe earlier) is needed to run `.py` scripts.
+Use `-h` argument for usage information. `cdeck.py --format_help` provides documentation on deck and compact deck file formats.

 ### jsdoc generated documentation

-The dgeni-generated `doc/build/` directory has jsdoc documentation.
+`gulp dengi` generates jsdoc documentation in the `doc/build/` directory.